5 ways to support employee mental health

-All too often I hear and see of mental health problems being ignored in the workplace.
-Whether it’s the signs being missed entirely, people not being listened to or believed or managers putting their head firmly in the sand because mental health is scary and expensive.
+All too often I hear and see mental health problems being ignored in the workplace.
+Whether it’s the signs being missed entirely, people not being listened to or believed or managers putting their heads firmly in the sand because mental health is scary and expensive.

-Ignoring mental health is not only costly to the health of your employee, but also your business.
+Ignoring mental health is not only costly to the health of your employee but also to your business.

 Negative effects on the business

 - It creates a toxic workplace

 - It can have a massive negative impact on productivity

 - It opens you up to accusations of discrimination or bullying

 - It reflects poorly on you and your business